 But that’s just the tip of the iceberg when it comes to why you should be using email marketing.
 Email marketing is more widely used and accepted for marketing purposes than almost any other modern marketing channel.

-However you look at it, there are a lot of compelling reasons why you should be using email marketing in your marketing mix.
+However you look at it, there are a lot of compelling reasons why you should be using email marketing services in your marketing mix.

 With 269 billion emails flying around every day, most people will be filtering the emails coming at them.
 How can you make certain your emails aren’t languishing unopened in an inbox somewhere, or worse – moved to the deleted folder?